wuhang03/CamReasoner/README.md

 bash eval/eval.sh
 ```

-You can refer to [CameraBench](https://github.com/sy77777en/CameraBench) for evaluation details.
+You can refer to the scripts in [CameraBench](https://github.com/sy77777en/CameraBench) for evaluation.

 ## 🏅 Experiments